NREL/BUTTER-Empirical-Deep-Learning-Experimental-Framework/dataset_files/readme.md

    + 294_satellite_image: regression, 36 features, 1 response variable, 6435 observations
    + splice: classification, 60 features, 3 classes, 3188 observations
    + banana: regression, 2 features, 1 response variable, 5300 observations
-+ shape: Network shape, which in combination with depth and size determines the neural network topology used.
++ shape: Network shape, which in combination with depth and number of trainable parameters determines the neural network topology used.
    + **rectangle**: All layers except for the output layer have the same width.
    + **trapezoid**: Layer widths linearly decrease from input to output.
    + **exponential**: Layer widths exponentially decay from input to output.